 In 2017, he premiered commissioned works and performed at at The Lincoln Center, National Sawdust, and Joe’s Pub at The Public Theater.
 He collaborated with Kambui Olujimi and the Lone Wolf Recital Corps at MoMA in short film and live performance for the exhibition Projects 107: Lone Wolf Recital Corps.
 He nationally and internationally premiered the roles of Richard Moss and Travis Douglass in Octavia E. Butler’s Parable of the Sower, an opera by Toshi Reagon and Bernice Johnson Reagon.

-In 2018 Tariq was chosen to be an member of the inaugural SUITE/Space Artist residency with the legendary Mabou Mines Theater Company, where he conceived and presented a workshop version of his theatrical-multimedia song cycle #UNWANTED in their new theater at PS122.
+In 2018 Tariq was selected to be an member of the inaugural SUITE/Space Artist residency with the legendary Mabou Mines Theater Company, where he conceived and presented a workshop version of his theatrical-multimedia song cycle #UNWANTED in their new theater at Performance Space 122.

 Al-Sabir most recently served as music director for the Off-Broadway run of Jomama Jones’ Black Light at the Greenwich House theater, after the show’s successful run at the Public Theater in March.
 Al-Sabir’s multimedia song cycle #UNWANTED, conceived in 2018 at Mabou Mines, will present its world premiere at The Shed among the inaugural Open Call commissions.
 In Summer of 2019 Al-Sabir will make his LA Philharmonic debut in the cast of Meredith Monk’s, Atlas under the direction of Yuval Sharon.